KwatME/Rela.jl/system/Phenotype Abnormal/Lymphoma.md

 ##

-Follicular Lymphoma ==> "Follicular proliferation without mantle zone."
+Mantle Lymphoma ==> "Lymphoma from the mantle zone."

-Follicular Lymphoma ==> "Follicular lymphoma is not treated unless it worsens."
+Mantle Lymphoma ==> "Like follicular lymphoma."

 ##